mpvnet-player/mpv.net/docs/Manual.md

 For internet streaming youtube-dl must be downloaded and installed manually, meaning it must be located in the PATH environment variable or in the startup directory.

-mpvnet.exe is platform agnostic, users that need x86 have to replace 4 native tools:
+mpvnet.exe is platform agnostic, users that need x86 have to replace 3 native tools:

-- Everything.dll
 - mpv-1.dll
 - MediaInfo.dll
 - mpvnet.com